Dynamics on Trees of Spheres: Dynamics on stable trees

 If it is the case we write $\T^X\lhd \T^Y$.
 Now we can define a dynamical system of \tss.
-Note that when the spheres will be equipped with a projective structure, then we will require in addition that $\St^X_v$ and $\St^Y_v$ have the same one.
+Note that when the spheres are equipped with a projective structure, then we will require in addition that $\St^X_v$ and $\St^Y_v$ have the same one.